Robert Richard Torrens: South Australia

 In 1840, the couple left for South Australia, arriving on the Brightman in December 1840.
 In February 1841, Torrens was Collector of Customs at Adelaide, probably arranged by his father.
 He continued working as a customs official until 1852, obtaining a good working knowledge of the buying and selling of ships and shares in ships.

 He gained a reputation for unorthodoxy in his official dealings; he squabbled with shipowners and was censured for various irregularities and for not supporting some of Governor George Grey's policies, but these did not prevent him from assuming other official roles, nor did his unorthodoxy stop when he was in higher office.

-In the enlarged Legislative Council elected in July 1851, Torrens was one of the four official nominees nominated by the Governor, with the added title of Executive Councillor in 1855–57.
+Torrens was given the title of Executive Councillor in 1855–57.
 He became Colonial Treasurer (Note: Or Treasurer of Customs, according to Debrett) (a post he held until 1862) and Registrar-General of Deeds, one of the best paid offices in Australia, in 1852.

 When South Australia became self-governing colony in 1856 with the ratification of a new constitution by the British parliament via the Constitution Act 1856, Torrens became Treasurer of South Australia in the ministry of Finniss from 24 October 1856 to 21 August 1857, during which time he published drafts of his land reform bill.

-He also volunteered in the colonial artillery for 11 years, retiring as Lieutenant-Colonel in 1865.
+He served in the voluntary colonial artillery for 11 years, retiring as Lieutenant-Colonel in 1865.
+Benjamin Solomon, began his military career in "A" Battery of Adelaide Field Artillery under Colonel Torrens.

 Torrens initially opposed the system of voting by secret ballot, which was first adopted by South Australia in 1856–1857; however, after seeing the results, he stated the system was, "the best and most rapid and facile mode of carrying on elections".